 Customize the product configuration (optional) including database, Java Opts, and filestore.

 Manage Artifactory using the following commands, in a Command Prompt window.

-Check Artifactory Log.
+Check Artifactory Log in the

 After installing and before running Artifactory, you may set the following configurations.